shader-slang/slang/docs/language-reference/04-types.md

 The _row count_ `R` and _column count_ `C` must be specialization-time constant integers.
 The row count and column count must each be between 2 and 4, respectively.

-A matrix type allwos subscripting of its rows, similar to an `R`-element array of `vector<T,C>` elements.
+A matrix type allows subscripting of its rows, similar to an `R`-element array of `vector<T,C>` elements.
 A matrix type also supports element-wise arithmetic.

 Matrix types support both _row-major_ and _column-major_ memory layout.